Raleigh, Memphis: Economy

-With the exception of a large Nike distribution center on New Frayser-Raleigh Road, Raleigh's business community is almost exclusively retail.
+With the exception of the largest Nike distribution center in the world on New Frayser-Raleigh Road, Raleigh's business community is almost exclusively retail.
 The two main commercial corridors are Covington Pike and Austin Peay Highway, which meet at a major intersection that includes Methodist North Healthcare Hospital on one corner and a Walmart Supercenter and other businesses on the other.

 The southern section of Covington Pike comprises Memphis's largest collection of automobile dealerships and related businesses.
 The area around Stage Road offers fast food and casual restaurants, shopping centers, and major retailers such as Home Depot.
 Austin Peay Highway likewise is crowded with fast food and casual restaurants, shopping centers, grocery stores, and Raleigh Springs Mall, which was the community's commercial center from its opening in 1971 into the 1990s.
-It later struggled to retain tenants because of competition from newer complexes and other changes.
+It later struggled to retain tenants because of competition from Wolfchase Galleria.
 In 2016 the City of Memphis bought up the mall to build the Raleigh Springs Civic Center.
 The Civic Center houses a public library, police station, traffic and special operations station, and skatepark.